Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+3.0.0.1 The Final Odyssey

+The last major release to Deep Space Exploration Vessels completes the original vision for the mod by introducing new parts to make the Nautilus, a kerbalized version of NASA's NAUTILUS-X along with new cargo bays, a revised hex truss system, a new 2.5m cryopod, non-cylindrical fuel tanks, a new radiator, and a powerful new fusion engine.
+At this point, future updates to DSEV will focus on bug fixes and minor tweaks.

+I'm happy to say that DSEV is now feature complete!

+New parts

+- D2 Cargo Bay (Advanced Metalworks): Styled like the D2 crewed parts, the cargo bay is a nice Size 3 alternative to the stock Mk3 cargo bay.
+It comes in 3 lengths.

+- Hex Hangar (Composites): This large hangar can snugly fit Size 3 parts.
+It comes in 3 lengths.

+- Hangar Adapter (Composites): Use this adapter to attach the Hex Hangar to Size 3, Size 2, or Size 1 parts.

+- Automated Construction Hangar (Composites): This specialized hangar lets you make individual parts without the need for kerbals- albiet slowly- if you have OSE Workshop installed.

+- Nautilus Airlock (Composites): This radially attached hexagonal airlock seats 2 and has an extendable porch for conveniently attaching EVA items.

+- S-2 Nautilus O.C.P.
+(Composites): This radially attached orbital command pod provides guidance for your vessels and good views.
+It even has a small built-in greenhouse!

+- Nautilus Centrifuge (Composites): The Nautilus Centrifuge is a spinning habitat ring that living quarters for up to 16 kerbals.
+With Pathfinder installed, the centrifuge slowly generates data for use in labs, and provides production bonuses to the vessel's Pathfinder templates.
+The Jukebox actually works!
+Sadly, licensing doesn't let me distribute songs from Saturday Night Fever (not even MIDI versions).
+But you can place custom music under 000WildBlueTools/Music.
+Just look around for a free converter that can make .ogg files (Audacity comes to mind) and you're good to go!

+- Nautilus Tank Cluster (Composites): This cluster of fuel tanks has built-in radiators as well as built-in adapters for Size 3 and Size 2 parts. it also has engine mounts for up to 7 Size 7 engines.

+- Daedalus Storage Tank (Large Volume Containment): This 10-meter spherical fuel tank holds a variety of resources.
+A *lot* of resources.

+- Meat Locker CryoShelter (Station Modules): Essentially a smaller version of the D2 Cryo Shelter, the Meat Locker is the size of a Hitchhiker and can hold 4 kerbals in cold storage.

+- D2HT-2 Adapter (Advanced Metalworks): This is a longer version of the D2 to Hex truss adapter.

+- D2 Quarter Truss (Advanced Metalworks): This part is the D2 equivalent of the Quarter Hex Truss.

+- D2 Hex Node (Advanced metalworks): This part is the D2 equivalent to the Hex Node.

+- Multi Truss: What this truss lacks in amenities it makes up for in its multi-length options.
+There's also a D2 equivalent.

+- WB-9 "Hypernova" Fusion Torch (Torch Drives): This advanced fusion engine has two modes; a high thrust, high specific impulse, high heat "Torch Mode" and a lower thrust and insane ISP "Cruise Mode."
+If you activate Cruise Control, you can perform engine burns during timewarp.
+And yes, the transmitter functionality is intended; Project Daedalus's second stage motor doubled as an antenna...

+- Avatar Radiator (Large Electrics): This non-rotating radiator is cheaper and lighter than the Graphene Radiator.

+- Storage Shield (Nanolathing): This massive heat shield is 22.5m in diameter when fully assembled, and can hold an enormous amount of resources.
+It has a hollow center for attaching other parts like engines (You'll need to toggle the built-in cap first).
+Once assembled, it cannot be disassembled.

+- Storage Shield Cap (Nanolathing): This specialized part caps the hole in the Storage Shield when you remove its built-in shield cap.
+It has the ability to open and close to expose parts stored inside the hollow section of the Storage Shield.

+New Contract
+- Touring: This contract requires you to send 1 or more tourists to a specific vessel and return them home safely after a few days stay.

+Cruise Control
+This is a new feature added to all DSEV engines.
+Cruise Control lets you perform engine burns during timewarp.
+There are some caveats which will be explained below.
+To use Cruise Control, right-click on the part to set the desire cruise throttle level and fuel reserve percent, then click the Cruise Control button.
+Symmetry parts will automatically be updated.

+---Controls---
+Cruise Control Button: On/Off, this button enables/disables cruise control.
+If enabled, then the engine will perform a burn when you timewarp.
+Cruise Throttle: Controls the throttle level during cruise control.
+The throttle affects how much propellant to expend and thus your delta-v during timewarp.
+Fuel Reserve: During timewarp you can expend fuel pretty quickly.
+This slider prevents you from using up all your fuel.
+When your fuel supply drops below the setting, you'll drop out of cruise control and timewarp.

+---Caveats---
+The game's heat mechanics don't work in timewarp.
+You cannot change the context menu controls during timewarp.
+You cannot change the ship's course during timewarp.

+Bug Fixes & Enhancements
+- The D2 Habitat, Lab, Office, CryoShelter, and Greenhouse now have an optional MMOD shield that you can toggle.
+It is conveniently the same dimensions and shape as the small Hex Hangar.
+- Revised the Hex Truss parts to improve rendering performance.
+- Revised the K2 frames to improve rendering performance.
+- The D2 hex truss crew tubes are now the same size as the regular hex trusses.
+- The D2 Adapter has a new End Cap option.
+- Increased thrust on the Supernova's Pulsed Plasma mode.
+- Hex nodes now support stack symmetry.
+- Cruise Control added to the Supernova, Viper, Tesla, and Trinity.

+- Deprecated the older versions of the hex trusses.
+Craft in the field are unaffected.
+To fix your craft files in the VAB/SPH, you'll need to rename some parts in the craft file.
+Here's the conversion guide:
+Old Name -> New Name
+WBI.HexTrussHalf -> wbiHalfHexTruss
+WBI.HexTrussQuarter -> wbiQuarterHexTruss
+WBI.HexTruss2 -> wbiHexTruss
+WBI.HexTrussDouble -> wbiDoubleHexTruss
+WBI.HexAdapter2 -> wbiHexAdapter
+WBI.HexNode2 -> wbiHexNode
+WBI.D2Truss -> wbiD2HexTruss
+WBI.D2DoubleTruss -> wbiD2DoubleHexTruss
+WBI.D2HalfTruss -> wbiD2HalfHexTruss

+Reference Designs
+- Nautilus: Inspired by NASA's NAUTILUS-X, this nuclear-powered variant has the fuel to move from low Kerbin orbit to low Duna orbit with fuel to spare.
+It already comes equipped with two Estonian Duna Landers, each configured deliver a small Pathfinder outpost for extended exploration.
+NOTE: Nautilus requires Pathfinder as well as Snacks, KIS/KAS, and CRP.

+Acknowledgements
+Near Future Props by Nertea, licensed under CC-BY-NC-SA-4.0

 2.5 Odyssey Three

 Odyssey Three delivers new parts to make the Estonian, a craft inspired by the iconic Mars Excursion Module (MEM).
 It is not a replica; there's no lab module or spindly ascent stage.
 Instead, the Estonian is built to be modular and configurable.
 With a full fuel load, the baseline craft can SSTO to and from Duna orbit.
 With Pathfinder installed, it can hold a small base, then drop the lander portion and launch into orbit.
 You can even integrate Duna tanks into its design for extra resource or payload capacity.